-The Company declared and paid cash dividends of \$0.20 per common share during each of the first two quarters of 2022 and 2021, totaling \$4.6 million each quarter.
+The Company declared and paid cash dividends of \$0.20 per common share during each of the first three quarters of 2022 and 2021, totaling \$6.9 million in each nine month period.
 Declaration and payment of any future dividends on shares of common stock will be at the sole discretion of the Company's Board of Directors.